dotnet/arcade/security-builds.md

 #### Core-Setup

-In Core-Setup, the default container name is `dotnet`.
+In Core-Setup, the default container name (*PB_CloudDropContainer*) is `dotnet`.
 An additional variable named `PB_BlobName` is required for security build of Core-Setup.
 To locate this value, open `PipeBuild.exe` task log, search for the build leg named `Core-Setup-Publish`, and click the URL against this to navigate to the build leg.
 Example fragment from the log is shown below.

  >Core-Setup-Publish - https://devdiv.visualstudio.com/DefaultCollection/DevDiv/_build?_a=summary&buildId=820812...